Skip to Content

 Trace the end of the paper towel tube on the scrap plastic three times and cut out all three circles.

-Learn how to make a kaleidoscope with kids.
 Hot glue plastic circle at one end of paper tube.

 Hot glue one circle on the bottom end of the paper towel tube.